HPCesia/astral-halo/src/content/posts/markdown.md

 Heading Level 1 is reserved for the post title, so you should start with Heading Level 2.

 :::collapse{title="Or"}
-You can uncomment `import remarkHeadingShift from './src/plugins/remark-heading-shift.mjs';` to the top of `astro.config.mjs` and then uncomment the first line of the `remarkPlugins` array.
+You can uncomment `import remarkHeadingShift from './src/plugins/remark-heading-shift.mjs';` on the top of `astro.config.mjs` and then uncomment the first line of the `remarkPlugins` array.
 After that, you can use Heading Level 1 as a regular heading in your blog posts.
 :::

 ## Heading Level 2

 You can use GitHub Flavored Markdown to format your blog posts.
 For example, you can use **bold**, _italic_ and ~~strikethrough~~ text, create a [link](https://example.com) or just write a raw URL like https://example.com, and add images:

 ![Example Image](../../assets/img/avatar.jpg)